Katolen Yardley - Perimenopause: Preparation for a Smooth Transition

 Trevor Clark - Botanical Medicine for Opiate Addiction: A case study class

 Opiate abuse and addiction are a growing problem in this country.
 More and more natural health practitioners are being asked for help with this issue.
-Practitioners in both natural and allopathic healthcare can sometimes feel overwhelmed or ill equipped to handle these cases.
-But botanical medicine can be used effectively to help these people, and in most cases more effectively than the allopathic options.
+Practitioners in both natural and allopathic healthcare can sometimes feel overwhelmed or ill-equipped to handle these cases.
+But botanical medicine can be used effectively to help, and in most cases more effectively than the allopathic options.
 Coming from a background of chronic pain and going through self led opiate withdrawal, the author has worked with this client set successfully over the years.
 In this class we will review two cases: a heroin addiction case and a chronic pain case.

 Kristy Bredin -Engaging the Life Force: Wild Carrot and Contraception